Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Discussion

 \section{Discussion}

 This study presents the first large-scale experimental evidence that informal paper- and data-sharing practices in science are shaped by both racial and institutional biases, though their influence varies by context.
 When requesting access to paywalled articles (Study~3), the racial identity of the requester, signaled through their name and country of origin, significantly affected reply rates, even when controlling for institutional affiliation.
-When requesting datasets (Study~5), while we found that the White/German sender received responses most frequently on average, institutional affiliation—particularly whether the sender was associated with a Global North or Global South university—more strongly predicted the likelihood of receiving a response.
-These nuanced results suggest that while racial discrimination plays a prominent role in responses to paper requests, institutional prestige may be a more salient factor in decisions about data sharing.
+When requesting datasets (Study~5), both racial cues and institutional affiliation---particularly whether the sender was associated with a Global North or Global South university---strongly predicted the likelihood of receiving a response.
+These nuanced results suggest that while racial discrimination plays a prominent role in responses to both types of academic materials, institutional cues is an additional salient factor in decisions about data sharing.

-A possible reason that the relative strength of racial and institutional identity differs in the two experiments is that the perceived effort or risk differs between the two types of requests.
+A possible reason that the relative strength of institutional identity differs in the two experiments is that the perceived effort or risk differs between the two types of requests.
 Sharing a paywalled article may feel low-cost and routine, and as such, is more susceptible to unconscious or taste-based discrimination.
-In contrast, data requests may involve a higher perceived burden, such as evaluating the legitimacy of the requester or protecting sensitive information, prompting authors to rely more heavily on institutional signals as a heuristic for trustworthiness or credibility (roughly 10\% of responses to dataset requests asked for details regarding the credentials of the requester; see Supplementary Figure~4C).
-Another possibility is that the norms surrounding data sharing are more ambiguous and contested than those surrounding article sharing, giving rise to greater variability in authors' responses and stronger reliance on institutional cues.
-These findings underscore the multifaceted nature of informal gatekeeping and point to the need for reforms that address not only racial disparities but also institutional inequalities in access to scientific resources.
+In contrast, data requests may involve a higher perceived burden, such as evaluating the legitimacy of the requester or protecting sensitive information, prompting authors to rely relatively more heavily on institutional signals as a heuristic for trustworthiness or credibility.
+Sharing data may also entail higher \textit{risks} than sharing papers: risks of discovering errors, or of failed replications.
+For some authors, those risks may not justify the effort.
+Another possibility is that the norms surrounding data sharing are more ambiguous and contested than those surrounding article sharing, subsequently producing greater variability in authors' responses and stronger reliance on institutional cues.
+These findings point to the multifaceted nature of informal gatekeeping, and emphasize the need for reforms that address not only racial disparities but also institutional inequalities in access to scientific resources.